HappyShield/happyshield.github.io/pages/laserCutAndPressureCreasing_EN.md

 ![](../assets/0_MD_Instruction Files/HS_FP_Instructions/STEPS/HS_FP_01.jpg)

-Download the laser-cutting template for the shield that fits in the bed of your laser-cutting machine – dimensions are described in the file names!
-Use a flexible transparent material.
+Download the HappyShield laser-cutting template which fits in the bed of your laser-cutting machine.
+(The dimensions of the cutting templates are given in the filenames.)

 ---